yannbelief/php-form-helper/README.md

 Read data from database and display it on an HTML form
 ---
-Sometimes we pull data from database and display them on the HTML form as its default values.
+Sometimes we pull data from database and display them on the HTML form as default values.
 The `importFromModel` method is designed for that.

 php code: